The King of Fighters '94: Remake

-A remake, titled The King of Fighters '94 Re-Bout, was released for the PlayStation 2 in Japan only on December 28, 2004, commemorating the tenth anniversary of the franchise.
-Re-Bout features the original 1994 game and an enhanced version featuring higher resolution graphics, a Team Edit option feature similar to the later KOF games, the ability to play as Saisyu Kusanagi and Rugal Bernstein, arranged music, new stages and an online versus mode.
-SNK Playmore commented that they received negative fan feedback regarding the game's simple upscaling and smoothing of character sprites, so they decided to create brand new high resolution sprites for the following games in the series.
+A remake, titled The King of Fighters '94 Re-Bout, was released exclusively in Japan for the PlayStation 2 on December 28, 2004, commemorating the franchise's tenth anniversary.
+Re-Bout includes both the original 1994 game and an enhanced version featuring higher-resolution graphics, a Team Edit option (similar to later KOF titles), the ability to play as Saisyu Kusanagi and Rugal Bernstein, rearranged music, new stages, and an online versus mode.
+Following the game's release, SNK Playmore noted negative fan feedback regarding the simple upscaling and smoothing of character sprites, which prompted the company to create entirely new, high-resolution sprites for subsequent entries in the series.

-A North American version was meant to be released for the Xbox.
-It was completed and even reviewed by some publications, but was canceled on March 23, 2006, for an undisclosed reason.
-In Japan, the game sold 28,482 units.
+A North American version was planned for the Xbox.
+It was completed and even reviewed by several publications, but was ultimately canceled in March 2006 for undisclosed reasons.
+In Japan, the PS2 version sold 28,482 units.

 Related media

-The game received a variety of licensed media released in Japan in 1994–1995:
+The game received a variety of licensed media releases in Japan throughout 1994 and 1995: